-- look up "alice" in a database of public keys - decrypt the message from Alice using Alice's public key - If the result is \mathcal{S} , then it was Alice! - Bob is convinced.
+- decrypt the message from Alice using Alice's public key

+- If the result is S, then it was Alice!

+- Bob is convinced.

 For mutual authentication, Alice has to present Bob with a nonce that Bob will encrypt with his private key and return